witoi/PuntoPagos/docs/source/index.rst

 PuntopagosRequest class
 =======================

-For any operation with puntopagos you need a request object, this object provide 2 methods for create a transaction and retrieve the status.
+For any operation with puntopagos you need a request object, this object provide 2 methods to create a transaction and retrieve the status.
 Creating a PuntopagosRequest object is as simple as next example.

     >>> from puntopagos.request import PuntopagosRequest
     >>> request = PuntopagosRequest(key='API-KEY', secret='API-SECRET')